rjkviegas/skills-workshops/week-1/rectangle_kata/README.md

 There's a file at `lib/rectangle.rb`.
 It contains a function called `rectangle`.
 The function currently returns `THIS SHOULD BE A RECTANGLE!`.
 Change it so it returns a string that represents a 20x10 rectangle as above.

+### If you finish

+Refactor your code to make it as easy to understand as possible.

 ## Setup

 Get this repo: